Looking for cool and quirky hotels in London? Here are 21 fabulous and unusual places to stay for your trip.

 You’ve also got The Savannah restaurant on site, so you can grab a bite to eat or drink in the hotel.
 Or, head out into Camden to one of these great places to grab a cheeky drink.

 Situated in exciting Camden, you’re moments away from brilliant restaurants, the iconic market, and buzzy nightlife.
 You’re also near Euston station and a 15 minute walk from The British Museum.

 It doesn’t get swankier than a stay at the Hux Hotel.
-If the jungle themed decor doesn’t tempt you, I don’t know what will.
+If the jungle themed decor doesn’t tempt you, we don’t know what will.

 The rooms are jewel-toned, combining luxe velvet accents with modern touches like gold-rimmed mirrors and flat-screen LCD TV’s.
 The bathrooms add some more luxury with rain showers and hip, tiled walls.

 Top tip: Opt for the signature double room for the ultimate blend of value and comfort.
-The rooms are slightly bigger and, in my opinion, you get an elevated experience.
+The rooms are slightly bigger and, in our opinion, you get an elevated experience.

 Located on Kensington’s high street, with pretty views of Kensington Gardens and Royal Albert Hall on your doorstep.
 You’re also near Kensington Tube Station, with great connections to the rest of the capital.

 Looking like a futuristic dream, Stylotel is one of the most unusual hotels London has to offer.
 What’s even stranger is that the sci-fi hotel is set between two pretty 19th-century townhouses.